Episode II: Part V - The Case of the Menacing Notes

 Delia went on to explain the procession of cars and SUV’s that rolled in, parking in front of the mansion along with the twelve people exiting the vehicles and entering the dwelling.
-Matt listened as he bent down and retrieved his revolver.
+Matt listened, bending down and retrieving his revolver.

 “I remained out of sight behind the detached garage until everyone in that motorcade walked though the double wide front door.
 I ran from the garage to the back of the main dwelling.
 I started looking for a way in when I noticed a rectangular awning window at ground level.
 I have similar basement windows at my home; they’re hinged at the top and swing open toward the inside.
 I had to jimmy the window a bit, but I managed to open it and lowered myself in.”

-“How did you even know I was in the basement?”
+“How did you know I was in the basement?”

-Delia rendered a half smile.
+Delia rendered a half-smile.
 “Remind me to tell you later.
 Blanchard and a swat team are on their way,” she continued.
-“I called her while I was behind the garage - gave her as much info on this location as I could.”
+“I called her while I was behind the garage.
+I gave her as much info on this location as I could.”

 Matt was interrupted by the sound of the interior basement door leading upstairs being unlocked; he glanced at Delia.
 “Try and keep her quiet,” Matt whispered, placing his hand on Delia’s shoulder and directing her toward Becca.
 Matt stood erect, his back against a dividing wall around the corner at the bottom of the stairway.
 He raised his sub nose revolver until it was level with his temple.

 “Becca,” Booth called out as he began to walk down the stairs.
 He slowed the pace of his descent when she didn’t respond, then stopped.
 Continuing again, he removed a pistol tucked into his waist band.
 Both feet on the smooth concrete, Booth turned in response to what he thought was mumbling.
-Matt wheeled around the corner of the stairway and brought the butt end of his revolver down on the back of Booth’s head, dropping him like a bad transmission.
+Matt wheeled around the corner of the stairway, bringing the butt end of his revolver down on the back of Booth’s head, dropping him like a bad transmission.

 "Nappy time for you, Bucko.”